-Who knew these cute little school supplies could help sewing bindings easier?
-Just clip on these little binder clips with your binding and voila!
+Who knew cute little school supplies could help make sewing bindings easier?
+Just clip your little binder clips on your binding and voila!

-6. Gather Your Fabric The Easy Way
+6. Gather Your Fabric the Easy Way

-Use a yarn or a thicker thread to gather your fabric.
-Sew a zigzag over a length of yarn, then pull the yarn to easily gather your fabric.
+Use yarn or a thicker thread to gather your fabric.
+Sew a zigzag over a length of yarn, and then pull the yarn to easily gather your fabric.

 7. Sew Buttons on the Inside of Your Coat Sleeve